Shahroze16602/kotlin-interview-prep/chap3.md

     }
 }
 ```
-

 ---

 ### 3.6 Structured Concurrency

 Structured concurrency ensures that coroutines are not left running in the background, preventing memory leaks.
-It ties the lifecycle of coroutines to a specific scope.
+It ties the lifecycle of coroutines to a specific scope.

 ```kotlin